 Bail authorities are constituted under section 5 of the Bail Act 1985 (SA).
 The courts and certain police officers are bail authorities in accordance with the Act.

-A person who has been arrested can make a bail application to any police officer who is of or above the rank of sergeant or who is the responsible officer (officer in charge of the police station or a police officer who has been designated the responsibility by the officer in charge for people accepted into custody of that station) of the police station [s 5(1)(e)(iii)-(iv) Bail Act 1985 (SA)].
+A person who has been arrested can make a bail application to any police officer who is of or above the rank of sergeant or who is the responsible officer (officer in charge of the police station or a police officer who has been designated the responsibility by the officer in charge for people accepted into custody of that station) of the police station [Bail Act 1985 (SA) s 5(1)(e)(iii)-(iv)].

 Where police bail is granted, the person is released from the police station once the conditions of bail are satisfied or agreed, and on condition they attend court on a designated date.

 If a person has been arrested on a warrant issued by a court, and the warrant contains a clause prohibiting bail, then bail cannot be granted by a police officer [s 5(1)(e)(ii)].
-This happens when the defendant has failed to appear in court on a previous occasion and the Court has issued a warrant of apprehension excluding police bail [see Bail Act 1985 (SA) s 5(1)(e)(i) and s 5(2)(b)].
+This happens when the defendant has failed to appear in court on a previous occasion and the court has issued a warrant of apprehension excluding police bail [Bail Act 1985 (SA) s 5(1)(e)(i) and s 5(2)(b)].

-A person who is not released on bail by the police, must be brought before a court as soon as reasonably practicable but in any event not later than 4.00pm. on the next working day following arrest [Bail Act 1985 (SA) s 13(3) ].
-These people are detained overnight at the Watch House (or a few hours if arrested in the morning) while they wait to be brought to court to apply for bail.
+A person who is not released on bail by the police must be brought before a court as soon as reasonably practicable, but in any event not later than 4:00 pm on the next working day following arrest [Bail Act 1985 (SA) s 13(3) ].
+They will usually be detained overnight at the Watch House (or a few hours if arrested in the morning) while they wait to be brought to court to apply for bail.
 The person may then apply to the court for bail or for review of the refusal of bail.

-If the person cannot be taken to court before 4 p.m. the day after their arrest, they can apply for a bail review (of the police refusal of bail)by a Magistrate over the telephone [see Bail Act 1985 (SA) ss 14- 15].
+A person refused police bail who cannot be taken to court before 4:00 pm the day after their arrest can apply for a bail review by a Magistrate over the telephone [Bail Act 1985 (SA) ss 14 - 15].

-When bail is refused the bail authority must record the reasons for the decision in writing [s 12(1) Bail Act 1985 (SA)].
+When bail is refused, the bail authority must record the reasons for the decision in writing [Bail Act 1985 (SA) s 12(1)].

 The Watch House sergeant will have refused bail for reasons based on the Bail Act 1985 s 10(1), which lists the circumstances which may rebut the presumption in favour of bail (discussed in detail below).